 Diagnostic Cardiac Sonography Program Details

-The Diagnostic Cardiac Sonography (DCS) certificate program, also known as the Echocardiography Technologist program, will prepare students to work in the field of sonography with a specialization in Adult Echocardiography.
-The DCS program at AIMS is programmatically accredited by CAAHEP for the Adult Echocardiography concentration.
+The Diagnostic Cardiac Sonography (DCS) certificate program is programmatically accredited by CAAHEP for the Adult Echocardiography concentration.
+The DCS program will prepare students to work in the field of sonography with a specialization in Adult Echocardiography.

 Cardiac sonography is a highly specialized field that requires sonographers to use state of the art sonography equipment to image internal body structures (primarily the heart).
 Students in this program will also be trained in doppler echocardiography, EKG techniques, stress tests, and holter monitoring.

 The primary goal of this program is to prepare competent, entry-level cardiac sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Demand for qualified cardiac sonographers has been increasing in recent years.
 As the population continues to age, this demand will only increase further.
 Job growth over the next decade is expected to be much faster than average.

 A large number of the jobs available in this field can be found in hospitals, and many of those will be in cardiology departments.
 There are also job opportunities available in physicians’ offices, primarily with cardiologists, or medical and diagnostic laboratories, including diagnostic imaging centers.